-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □
+Large accelerated filer o Accelerated filer x Non-accelerated filer o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes o No x

 As of June 30, 2005, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$371,791,641 (based on the closing sale price as reported on the National Association of Securities Dealers Automated Quotation System National Market System).
 Shares of the registrant's common stock held by each executive officer and director and by each entity or person that, to the registrant's knowledge, owned 5% or more of registrant's outstanding common stock as of June 30, 2005 have been excluded in that such persons may be deemed to be affiliates of the registrant.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.